Events

 A finished production order is unique, based on the following characteristics:

-Forward consumption reporting assumes the expected quantity of all materials for the entire order is consumed at the release of a production order, unless using routing link codes.
+Forward consumption reporting assumes the expected quantity of all materials for the entire order is consumed at the release of a production order, unless you use routing link codes.
 When you use routing link codes, the material consumed after the start of the operational step is recorded in the output journal.
 To forward flush the entire production order, you need to do two things:

 Backward consumption reporting records the actual quantity of all material picked or consumed when the status of a production order is changed to Finished, unless using routing link codes.
 When you use routing link codes, the material is consumed after a quantity of the parent item is recorded for the operational step in the output journal.